AvinashReddy3108/LITMux/README.md

 ### Manual Updates

-If you'd like to upgrade at any point in time you just need to run:
+If you'd like to upgrade the shell and it's plugins at any point in time you just need to run:
 ```shell
 litmux-upgrade
 ```